 January 29, 1850

 On January 29, 1850, Henry Clay rose in the Old Senate Chamber to begin the most important debate of his career and to forge one last compromise.
-A Whig from Kentucky, the “Great Compromiser” entered the Senate in 1806, served intermittently over four decades, and became a star of the Senate’s “golden age.”
-He resigned in 1842 to run for president but returned in 1849 to seek a compromise solution to the nation’s growing sectional strife—to avoid civil war.
+A Whig from Kentucky, the “Great Compromiser” entered the Senate in 1806, served intermittently over four decades, and became a leading voice in the Senate.
+He resigned in 1842 to run for president but returned in 1849 to seek a compromise solution to the nation’s growing sectional strifeto avoid civil war.

 The omnibus bill died, but Clay’s Compromise of 1850 survived.
 The cause was adopted by Stephen Douglas of Illinois, who disassembled the omnibus and repackaged it into five separate bills, winning enactment of each major provision.
-Clay’s last compromise helped to stave off civil war for another decade.
+Clay’s last compromise helped to stave off civil war for another decade, but only by allowing for the continuation of slavery.
 When the Old Kentuckian died in 1852, he went to his grave believing his compromise had saved the Union.